HenronenGIT/ft_printf/README.md

 But better way is the use VScode feature <em>compare selected</em>:
 <video alt="Testing video" src="https://user-images.githubusercontent.com/69038136/198340871-d60b4d31-1477-4f74-827a-3b81a24e0690.mov" width="80%" controls></video>

 More tests can be added to `main.c` file.
-This can be found from `eval_tests/` folder.
+This can be found in `eval_tests/` folder.

 ## PDF